Mrymna/Surgery_procedures/Neuronexus/prepare_microdrive.md

 The microdrive will be re-used for several animals.
 It is therefore important that it works very well and treated with great care.
+In this documents, most of the pictures are from a microdrive with 2 independently moving shuttles.
+The instructions are very similar for other microdrive models.

 ## Materials